 Devil's helmet (Shaytan Jiga)

 Devil’s helmet is a plateau in the mountains near Urgut having reportedly strange rock formations that resemble heads of different animals and even giant human figures.
-Reports tell that the plateau is located between the springs of Mirankul and the village of Karatepe, be we have not been able to confirm this information.
-It is best to as your tour operator for the possibility to visit while you are there.
+Reports tell that the plateau is located between the springs of Mirankul and the village of Karatepe, but we have not been able to confirm this information.

 Govsul Azam Mosque & Mausoleum